MzOutland/3d-makerspace-site/Readme.md

 ## Stretch Goals

-Add a database for teachers to reserve my 3D Mobile Makerspace.
+*Add a database for teachers to reserve my 3D Mobile Makerspace.
-Create more pages to provide tutorials and videos for teachers
+*Create more pages to provide tutorials and videos for teachers *A page for "project examples".

-## Credits
+## Credits and Acknowledgments

-1. Mentor Ken Quiggins assisted with API implementation.
+1. Kudos to CodeYou Mentor Ken Quiggins who assisted with API implementation.
 2. Google search for images, examples and general questions.
 3. ChatGPT was used for explanations on challenging concepts such as Fetch API, React, Express, etc.
 4. Co-Pilot detected syntax errors inside of VS Code.
 The explanation assisted in my understanding of the errors and how to fix.
+5. Thanks to SketchFab for their model examples